Christine Brown Lab

 Franklin Chen, B.S, is a research associate in the Christine Brown Lab at City of Hope.

-Sharareh Gholamin, M.D., graduated from Shahid Beheshti Medical School in Tehran, Iran.
-Dr. Gholamin later moved to Stanford University, where she studied in the laboratories of Irving Weissman and Samuel Cheshier to advance humanized anti-CD47 antibody as a potent and safe modality for pediatric and adult brain tumors.
-The outcome of their work established a foundation for future clinical application of anti-CD47 antibody.
+Sharareh (Sherri) Gholamin, M.D., graduated from Shahid Beheshti Medical School in Tehran, Iran.
+Gholamin later moved to Stanford University, where she studied in the laboratories of Irving Weissman and Samuel Cheshier to advance humanized anti-CD47 antibody, a myeloid checkpoint blockade, as a potent and safe modality for pediatric and adult brain tumors.
+The outcome of their work established a foundation for future clinical application of anti-CD47 antibodies.
+Her research was also focused on characterizing macrophages/microglial cells in the context of anti-CD47 antibody mediated therapies.
 In collaboration with other neuro-oncology laboratories at Stanford, she contributed to molecular oncology research to decipher the pathogenesis of brain tumors.

-Building upon her experience in conducting translational studies, Dr. Sharareh joined the California Institute of Technology Biology and Bioengineering Ph.D. program in 2016 to further expand her knowledge in cancer immunotherapy.
+Building upon her experience in conducting translational studies, Sherri joined the California Institute of Technology Biology and Bioengineering Ph.D. program in 2016 to further expand her knowledge in cancer immunotherapy.
 She is currently working on her thesis research at City of Hope under the supervision of Christine Brown, Ph.D., and Stephen Forman, M.D.
 She is fascinated by the bench-to-bedside emphasis at City of Hope, where the T Cell Therapeutics Research Laboratory program can easily transfer their findings at the bench to patients.
-Working closely with Darya Alizadeh, Ph.D., Gholamin currently focuses on understanding the mechanism of response and resistance to combination of CAR T cell therapies and checkpoint blockades using glioma and melanoma models.
-When she is back at the clinic, she envisions applying the acquired expertise to biological problems and making progress in the fight against cancer.
+Her focus currently relies on understanding the mechanism of resistance to CAR T cell mediated therapies and their combination with checkpoint blockades as well as developing strategies for overcoming the resistance.
+She envisions applying her expertise to biological problems and advancing cancer research when she returns to the clinic.

 Research Focus